Our Celebration of Our Addiction to Sugar and the Price We Pay For It.

 “In 2009, Monsanto came under scrutiny from the U.S. Department of Justice, which began investigating whether the company’s activities in the soybean markets were breaking anti-trust rules.
 In 2010, the Department of Justice created a website through which comments on “Agriculture and Antitrust Enforcement Issues in Our 21st Century Economy” could be submitted; over 15,000 comments were submitted including a letter by 14 State Attorneys General.
 The comments are publicly available.
 On November 16, 2012, Monsanto announced that it had received written notification from the U.S. Department of Justice that the Antitrust Division had concluded its inquiry and that the Department of Justice had closed the inquiry without taking any enforcement action.
 Opponents of Monsanto’s seed patenting and licensing practices expressed frustration that the Department of Justice released no information about the results of the inquiry.“

-All of these case are a clear indication of the extent to which Monsanto is willing push the limits.
+All of these cases are a clear indication of the extent to which Monsanto is willing to push the limits.
 This is how corporate risk/loss assessment works.
 Sometimes the risk of paying a $15,000 find is worth the theft of a patent.
-My problem with this is they playing with my health, if I decide to eat their products.
+My problem with this is they playing with my health if I decide to eat their products.
 The problem is what are their products?
 Who knows?
-Who knows who grows the crops for the corn flakes that you ate this morning for breakfast.
+Who knows who grew the crops for the corn flakes that you ate this morning for breakfast.
 Do you?
 I don’t.
 But I now know it was one of these companies.

 Syngenta as well has been accused of making false claims about being involved in suits for false patent infringement.
 “In 2001, the United States Patent and Trademark Office ruled in favor of Syngenta which had filed a suit against Bayer for patent infringement on a class of neonicotinoid insecticides.
 The following year Syngenta filed suits against Monsanto and other companies claiming infringement of its U.S. biotechnology patents covering genetically modified corn and cotton.
 In 2004, it again filed a suit against Monsanto, claiming antitrust violations related to the U.S. biotech corn seed market, and Monsanto countersued.
 Monsanto and Syngenta settled all litigation in 2008.“

 I mention this to point out the extent of their influence in the crop seed industry, where they have 15 of their own seed companies that all provide GMO crop seed for farmers to plant for their crops for food which ends up on our tables.
 Syngenta is the second largest corporation in the industry, Monsanto is even larger.
-(And we haven’t considered Bayer Cropscience, DOW Argrosciences or DuPont Pioneer.)
+(And we haven’t considered Bayer CropScience, Dow AgroSciences or DuPont Pioneer.)
 Most of these cases involve patent rights to GMO seed with companies like Monsanto or DuPont Pioneer.
-It’s not just patent problems; most of these companies like to make out that their products are completely harmless to the environment, when they’ve been proven otherwise.
+It’s not just patent problems; most of these companies like to make out that their products are completely harmless to the environment when they’ve been proven otherwise.

 “Syngenta was a defendant in a class action lawsuit by the city of Greenville, Illinois concerning the adverse effects of atrazine in human water supplies.
 The suit was settled for $105 million in May 2012.
 A similar case involving six states has been in federal court since 2010.”